Monitor Pipeline File Processing

 View Error Logs, Workflow Status, and other Details

-1. To view logs, click a file on the page, then click the View Logs button in the Workflow panel.
+1. To view logs, select a file on the page.
+Then, select the View Logs button in the Workflow tab.
 The Workflow Logs screen appears.

 2. The log file appears in the bottom half of the screen.
 By default, the log is displayed at the “info” level, which provides general information about pipeline processing.

 a.
-If you want to troubleshoot a problem, change the log level to debug by moving the Display debug output slider to the right.
-More details about processing appears.
+If you want to troubleshoot a problem, change the log level to debug by moving the Display debug output toggle to the right.
+More details about processing appear.

 b.
-To view task logs, click the View Task Logs in Cloudwatch.
-Cloudwatch is a metrics repository in AWS that contains log data.
+To view task logs, select View Step Logs in Cloudwatch.
+Amazon CloudWatch is a metrics repository in AWS that contains log data.

 1136